-The economy in Egypt is driven by petroleum products, tourism, natural gas, media, and agriculture.
-Egypt has developed a robust energy market based on natural gas, coal, hydro power.
+The economy of Egypt is driven by petroleum products, tourism, natural gas, media, and agriculture.
+The country has developed a robust energy market based on natural gas, coal, and hydro power.
 Since 2000, the introduction of structural reforms including fiscal policies, taxation, new business legislations, and privatization have helped Egypt become a market-oriented economy and attract increased foreign investments.
 GDP growth is likely to average 3.5% during 2017-30, with labor productivity growth being a major contributor.

 Currency: Egyptian Pound

 Employment contracts must be in writing and a copy must be given to employees, the employer, and the concerned labor office.
 The contracts must be in Arabic though bilingual contracts in both English and Arabic are allowed.
 The contracts in Arabic prevail in case of a dispute or conflict.

 - Name of the employer and address of the workplace

 - The employee's name, qualifications, social insurance number, and other identifying information

 - Wages and benefits that have been agreed upon